esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 🚨 **Note about the tool:** 🚨
 > Note: you may encounter issues with Web Developer Toolbar occasionally where headings are shown even though they aren’t readable with Assistive Technologies.
 For example, content marked with `aria-hidden="true"` or as part of Web Components templates may be listed even though they shouldn’t.
 Be sure to test in a screen reader to verify user impact before filing any issues stemming from this tool!

+I open up the Web Developer Toolbar, press `Information`, then press `View Document Outline`.

+We are missing a `h1` & `h2` on start page.

 ## Useful resources